 In DevOps/TechOps, we’re going to want probably 3-4 folks just to ensure 24×7 coverage.
 Really, 4 would be a lot better than 3.
 PagerDuty is tiring.
 Should we count DBAs etc. in here?
 Maybe it’s really 6-7.

-In Engineering, I think rough-and-tough we’ll want 20 folks.
-That’s two “pizza box” teams plus a few engineers to do crazy / next gen stuff and a few to just focus on refactors, back-end, etc. We’ll want 2 designers that can work with front-end team by this point.
+In Engineering, I think rough-and-tough we’ll want 20-25 folks.
+That’s two “pizza box” teams plus a few engineers to do crazy / next gen stuff and a few to just focus on refactors, back-end, etc. Or often a third team just to work on integrations, scaling, etc. We’ll also want 2 designers that can work with front-end team by this point.

 So that’s about 40 in product and engineering you’re gonna want at $10m ARR or so.